Admission for exchange

 - IELTS: minimum score: 6.5 or

-- Cambridge Certificate of Proficiency in English (CPE): minimum score: passed or
+- Cambridge C2 Proficiency, formerly known as Cambridge English: Proficiency (CPE): minimum score: passed or

-- Cambridge Certificate of Advanced English (CAE): minimum score: 160
+- Cambridge C1 Advanced, formerly known as Cambridge English: Advanced (CAE): minimum score: 160 or

 - TOEIC Listening and Reading: minimum score of 785 pts or